ryansloan/first-empires-rpg/GameMaster.md

 # Game Master Tools

+## Something Happens!
+In some RPGs, a failed roll means nothing happens: the status quo is maintained.
+In First Empires, this is not the case: **something always changes after dice are rolled**.
+This means:

+* **Only roll when it counts**.
+Don't call for a roll if there's no meaningful consequence of failure.
+They just do it – _especially_ if it's core to the character's fantasy.
+* **Share the lore**.
+Knowledge checks are hard to devise consequences for, if a player asks a question someone in the party might reasonably know, _just tell them_.
+If it's important to gatekeep the information, then give them an action-oriented way to find out: a library to search, a person to talk to, or a lost inscription to quest for.
+* **Mixed success is still success**.
+Don't use a mixed success as an opportunity to make a character look foolish, or completely undermine their intended goal.
+Instead,
+* **Embrace failing-forward**.
+Sometimes, a character can achieve their immediate goal with failed roll, but in doing so find themselves in a desperate position.
+* **Not all consequences are immediately visible**.
+A flubbed roll to sneak into the goblin war camp might seem fine at first.
+Little do the players know, the goblins are arming themselves.
+* **Telegraph threats**.
+Enemies don't get turns, so players shouldn't be surprised to learn that the monster is attacking them.
+(Unless it's a narrative surprise attack!)

 ## Clocks
 In most cases, obstacles and enemies can be overcome with one successful action.
 Most doors are no match for a seasoned lockpick, and zombies can only withstand so much bonking.
 But sometimes, you’ll encounter a nut that’s harder to crack: a complex locking mechanism, elaborate magical wards, or an enemy with enhanced strength.
 In those cases, the GM creates a clock with a number of segments corresponding to the difficulty of the task.